Auston Matthews needed 40 minutes to get into the NHL record book.

 Matthews was the fifth player with three goals in his NHL debut since 1943-44 and first since Derek Stepan with the New York Rangers in October 2010.
 Alex Smart (Montreal, 1943), Real Cloutier (Quebec, 1979) and Fabian Brunnstrom (Dallas, 2008) also had hat tricks in their first NHL games, though Cloutier played five seasons with the Nordiques in the WHA before that.

-D Thomas Chabot and LW Matt Puempel were a healthy scratch for the Senators.
+NOTES: D Thomas Chabot and LW Matt Puempel were a healthy scratch for the Senators.
 Toronto D Frank Corrado and Roman Polak as well as C Seth Griffith were a healthy scratch.

-Senators: Montreal travels to Ottawa for a game Saturday night.
+Senators: Host Montreal on Saturday night.